RaphaelEjike/Tackling_Phishing_Threats/README.md

-## Machine Learning and AI for Phishing Detection
+## 13 Machine Learning and AI for Phishing Detection
 ### Overview
 Machine learning (ML) and artificial intelligence (AI) are powerful tools for detecting phishing attacks.
 Unlike traditional methods that rely on known signatures, ML and AI-based solutions can identify anomalies in communication patterns and detect phishing emails through behavioral analysis.
 This proactive approach helps in identifying sophisticated phishing attempts that might otherwise go undetected.

 ### Use Machine Learning or AI-Based Solutions
 ### How Machine Learning and AI Work
-1. Data Collection: Gather large datasets of emails, including both legitimate and phishing emails.
-2. Feature Extraction: Analyze various features such as sender’s email address, email content, embedded links, and attachments.
-3. Model Training: Use machine learning algorithms to train models on the extracted features.
-4. Anomaly Detection: Deploy the trained models to detect anomalies and flag potential phishing emails.
+i) Data Collection: Gather large datasets of emails, including both legitimate and phishing emails. ii) Feature Extraction: Analyze various features such as sender’s email address, email content, embedded links, and attachments. iii) Model Training: Use machine learning algorithms to train models on the extracted features. iv) Anomaly Detection: Deploy the trained models to detect anomalies and flag potential phishing emails.

 ### Proactive Threat Hunting
 Using the MITRE ATT&CK framework, organizations can proactively hunt for threats by targeting specific phishing techniques.
 This involves continuously monitoring and analyzing data to identify potential threats.

 ### How to Use the MITRE ATT&CK Framework
-1. Identify Techniques: Focus on phishing-related techniques such as T1204.002 (User Execution: Malicious File) and T1566.001 (Phishing: Spearphishing Attachment).
-2. Develop Hypotheses: Create hypotheses about potential phishing threats based on these techniques.
-3. Collect and Analyze Data: Use security tools to collect and analyze data related to the identified techniques.
+i) Identify Techniques: Focus on phishing-related techniques such as T1204.002 (User Execution: Malicious File) and T1566.001 (Phishing: Spearphishing Attachment). ii) Develop Hypotheses: Create hypotheses about potential phishing threats based on these techniques. iii) Collect and Analyze Data: Use security tools to collect and analyze data related to the identified techniques.

 ### Conclusion